Yu Dafu: Early years

 Yu was born in Fuyang, Zhejiang province.
 His father died when he was three, leaving the family poverty-stricken and destitute.
 He received a number of scholarships through the Chinese government and went on to receive a traditional Chinese education in Hangzhou.
 Chronologically he studied in Jiangxing Middle School (before he came to Hangzhou), Hangzhou Middle School, Hangchow Presbyterian College (育英学堂).

 In 1912, he entered Hangchow University (later its major part merged into Zhejiang University) preparatory through examination.
 He was there only for a short period before he was expelled for participation in a student strike.

-He then moved to Japan, where he studied economics at the Tokyo Imperial University between 1913 and 1922, where he met other Chinese intellectuals (namely, Guo Moruo, Zhang Ziping, and Tian Han).
+He then moved to imperial Japan, where he studied economics at the Tokyo Imperial University between 1913 and 1922, where he met other Chinese intellectuals (namely, Guo Moruo, Zhang Ziping, and Tian Han).
 Together, in 1921 they founded the Chuangzao she (創造社, Creation Society), which promoted vernacular and modern literature.
 He published one of his earlier works, the short story Chenlun (沈淪, Sinking), his most famous, while still in Japan in 1921.
-"Sinking" reflects a problem, which is that both China and Japan were once powerful countries in Asia, but at that time, in contrast to Japan's successful national modernization, China has not successfully achieved national modernization.
+"Sinking" reflects a problem, which is that both China and Japan were once powerful countries in Asia, but at that time, in contrast to Japan's successful national modernization since Meiji restoration, China has not successfully achieved national modernization.
 Yu Dafu was ashamed of this, and he used such a story to express a sense of national shame, but in fact, this story's background does not match the facts.
 The work had gained immense popularity in China, shocking the world of Chinese literature with its frank dealing with sex, as well as grievances directed at the incompetence of the Chinese government at the time.

 In 1922, he returned to China as a literary celebrity and worked as the editor of Creation Quarterly, editing journals and writing short stories.
 In 1923, after an attack of tuberculosis, Yu Dafu directed his attention to the welfare of the masses.

 In 1927, he worked as an editor of the Hongshui literary magazine.
 He later came in conflict with the Chinese Communist Party and fled back to Japan.